aexeagmbh/www.clunc.eu/pelican/content/clunc.md

-Title: News: clunc goes international!
+Title: Safe the date: clunc 2016 will be on the 11th and 12th of March!
+We will keep you posted.
 Date: 2014-11-05 10:20
 Category: Marketing
 Tags: clunc, publishing, second